Multiple-Input Auto-Encoder Guided Feature Selection for IoT Intrusion Detection Systems

-In this subsection, we further discuss the performance of MIAEFS on the MNIST dataset on finding the most important/intrinsic features instead of background features.
-In these experiments, we illustrate the reconstructed images $\hat{\textbf{x}}^{(i)}$ from the most important features selected from the representation vector $\textbf{z}^{(i)}$.
-After training the MIAEFS model with four sub-datasets by using four branches of sub-encoders, we select the ratio of the top the most important features of $\textbf{z}^{(i)}$ to input the Decoder to obtain the reconstructed images, as observed in Equation (\ref{eq:z_fs}).
-For the redundant features, we set them to 0.
-For example, vector $\textbf{z}^{(i)}$ has 4 features, i.e., $\{z^{(i)}_1, z^{(i)}_2, z^{(i)}_3, z^{(i)}_4\}$ .
-If $z^{(i)}_1$, $z^{(i)}_3 $ are the redundant features, we set $z^{(i)}_1 = 0$, $z^{(i)}_3 =0$ and use vector $\{0, z^{(i)}_2, 0, z^{(i)}_4\}$ to input to the Decoder of MIAEFS.
-The ratio $\beta$ is a list of $\{0.1, 0.2, 0.3, 0.4, 0.5, 0.6, 0.7, 0.8, 0.9, 1.0\}$.
-For the MNIST dataset, the number of branches is four.
+We discuss the performance of MIAF on the MNIST dataset in identifying the most important features rather than background features.
+We illustrate the reconstructed images $\hat{\textbf{x}}^{(i)}$ from the important features selected from the representation vector $\textbf{z}^{(i)}$.
+After training the MIAF model with four sub-datasets, we select the top important features of $\textbf{z}^{(i)}$ to input into the decoder for image reconstruction, as shown in Equation (\ref{eq:z_fs}).
+We set redundant features to 0.
+Fig. \ref{fig:mnist_miafs} shows images of handwritten numbers 0 to 9, reconstructed using the most important features selected from the representation vector $\textbf{z}^{(i)}$.
+Generally, for $\beta \geq 0.6$, the handwritten numbers are recognizable.
+At $\beta = 0.4$, the numbers 0, 2, 3, 5, 6, and 8 can be detected, while at $\beta = 0.2$, it becomes difficult to identify the numbers.

-Fig. \ref{fig:mnist_miafs} illustrates the images from number 0 to number 9, which are reconstructed by the ratio of the top the most important feature selected from representation vector $\textbf{z}^{(i)}$.
-In general, for $\beta \geq 0.5$, people can recognize the handwritten numbers from 0 to 9.
-For $\beta = 0.3$, one can detect the handwritten numbers, i.e., 0, 2, 3, 5, 6, and 8.
-For $\beta = 0.1$ and $\beta = 0.2$, ones find it difficult to determine the handwritten numbers.
-The results show that MIAEFS can select/keep the most important/intrinsic features from 4 sub-encoders, and these features stand for the intrinsic features of an image instead of the background features.